 However, do keep in mind that your employer might ask you to record odometer readings more frequently.

-There are no requirements for exactly how you calculate your mileage as such, except that you have to record the mileage of each trip.
+There are no requirements for exactly how you calculate your mileage as such, except that you have to record the mileage of each trip in your car log.
 That means either

 If you drive the vehicle(s) for personal use as well, you also need to be able to show the portion of use that is for business.
 You work this out as a percentage of kilometres driven for both business and personal use.
 That means keeping a log of all trips and then calculating the share used for business.